DanielUgoAli/DanielUgoAli/README.md

 ### Hello, Reality and Beyond👋

 - 📜 Yo, I’m Daniel
-- 👀 I’m interested in Artifiacial Intelligence and the universe.
+- 👀 I’m interested in Artificial Intelligence and the universe.
 - 🌱 I’m currently into reinforcement learning algorithms.
 - 📑 I’m looking to collaborate, share ideas and build a team💪
 - 📫 How to reach me: danielugoali@gmail.com